I'm the guy who goes to parties, isolates the dog, ignores the humans, and spends my evening playing with Fido.

-Already, 17,000+ people have visited this website (and I didn't even do a big launch).
+Already, 20,000+ people have visited this website (and I didn't even do a big fancy launch).

 Every single share raises awareness for homeless dogs and cats that deserve a forever family.

-If this story resonated with you, please share on Facebook or Twitter.
-You might inspire a friend to become an animal rights advocate like you.
+If this content resonated with you, click here to share on Facebook.
+You might inspire a friend to help rescue dogs and cats.